Philosophy

 Worldviews matter, in the first place, because everyone has one, although not everyone is aware that they have one.
 A worldview is as indispensable for thinking as an atmosphere is for breathing.
 You can’t think in an intellectual vacuum any more than you can breathe without a physical atmosphere.
 Most of the time, you take the atmosphere around you for granted; you look through it rather than at it, even though you know it’s always there.
 The same goes for your worldview: normally you look through it rather than directly at it.
 It’s essential, but it usually sits in the background of your thought.

-In What Ways is God the Foundation for all Knowledge?
+In What Ways Is God the Foundation For All Knowledge?

 According to a Christian worldview, God is the foundation of all knowledge simply because God is the ultimate foundation for everything in the most general sense.
 God is a maximally perfect being and therefore is perfect in knowledge: God knows infallibly and comprehensively every truth that there is to know (Ps.
 139:1–16; Isa.
 44:6–7; Isa: 46:8–11; Heb.
 4:13).
 Furthermore, God is the creator and sustainer of everything else, including human beings and any other creatures (e.g., angels) who have the capacity for knowledge (Gen. 1:1, 27; Heb.
 1:1–3; Heb.
 11:3; Rev. 4:11).
 In other words, our knowledge—like everything else we possess—is a gift from God, and all human knowledge is derivative of divine knowledge.
 As it has often been said, we have been created by God “to think God’s thoughts after him.”
 Although from our perspective we regularly discover “new truths” and extend our collective knowledge, human knowledge is never truly original in any absolute sense, but only reflective and reconstructive of God’s knowledge (and even then, in a very limited fashion).